Azerbaijani cuisine

-History and features of Azerbaijan national cuisine
+History and features of Azerbaijani national cuisine

-Azerbaijan's national cuisine is closer to Middle Eastern cuisine due to the taste and preparation of the dishes, as well as adding a dark spice and flavor additives.

-Contemporary Azerbaijan cuisine retains the traditional methods of preparing dishes while incorporating modern cooking.
+Azerbaijan's national cuisine is arguably closer to Middle Eastern cuisine due to the taste and preparation of the dishes.
+Contemporary Azerbaijan cuisine retains the traditional methods of preparing dishes while incorporating modern cooking techniques.

-Azerbaijani dishes have traditionally been cooked with copper utensils and cookware.
-Copper bowls and plates are still commonly used as serving dishes.
+Azerbaijani dishes have been cooked with copper utensils and cookware.
+Copper bowls and plates are still commonly used to serve food.

 Azerbaijani cuisine utilizes fruits and vegetables such as aubergine, tomato, sweet pepper, spinach, cabbage, onion, sorrel, beet, radish, cucumber, and green beans.
-Rice and products made from flour are widely used in national cuisine.
-Fresh herbs, including mint, coriander, dill, basil, parsley, tarragon, leek, chive, thyme, marjoram, green onion, and watercress often accompany main dishes.
+Rice and products made from flour are widely used.
+Herbs, including mint, coriander, dill, basil, parsley, tarragon, leek, chive, thyme, marjoram, scallions, and watercress often accompany main dishes.
 The majority of national dishes are made with lamb, beef and poultry meat.
 Dishes prepared of minced meat are also prevalent.
 The sea, lakes and rivers of Azerbaijan are abundant with different fish species, particularly the white sturgeon.
-Sturgeons are widely used in preparation of national dishes.
-Particularly, the Caspian Sea is home to many edible species of fish, including the sturgeon, Caspian salmon, kutum, sardines, grey mullet, and others.
-Black caviar from the Caspian Sea is one of Azerbaijan's best-known luxury foods.
+The Caspian Sea is home to many edible species of fish, including the sturgeon, Caspian salmon, kutum, sardines, grey mullet, and others.
+Caviar from the Caspian Sea is a popular ingredient in Azerbaijan.

 The typical Azerbaijani meal involves three courses.
-One of the basic dishes of Azerbaijani cuisine is plov prepared with saffron-covered rice, served with various herbs and greens, a combination distinct from those found in Uzbek plovs.
+One of the basic dishes of Azerbaijani cuisine is plov, served with various herbs and greens, a combination distinct from those found in Uzbek plovs.
 Other second courses include a variety of kebabs and shashlik, including lamb, beef, chicken, duck and fish (baliq) kebabs.
 Sturgeon, a common fish, is normally skewered and grilled as a shashlik, served with a tart pomegranate sauce called narsharab.
 Dried fruits and walnuts are used in many dishes.
-The traditional condiments are salt, black pepper, sumac, and especially saffron, which is grown on the Absheron Peninsula domestically.
-The third courses include soups, of which there are more than 30 types.
-These include kufta bozbash, piti prepared of meat and dovga, ovdukh, dogramach, bolva prepared of greens and yoghurt.
-Some soups are served in national or interesting and unusually-shaped bowls.
+The traditional condiments are salt, black pepper, sumac, and saffron, which is grown on the Absheron Peninsula domestically.
+The third courses include soups.
+These include kufta bozbash, piti prepared of meat and dovga, as well as ovdukh prepared of greens and yoghurt.

-Black tea is the national beverage, and is drunk after food is eaten.
+Black tea is a popular beverage, and is drunk after food is eaten.
 It is also offered to guests as a gesture of welcome, often accompanied by fruit preserves.

 Breakfast

-The Azerbaijani breakfast is heavy in dairy products such as butter, various types of white cheese, and cream, as well as honey, tandoori bread and eggs, traditionally prepared into kuku, but alternatively, also scrambled.
-Eastern European breakfast traditions which were adopted under the Russian Empire and the Soviet Union are also occasionally seen in Azerbaijan households, with foods such as kasha, porridge, quark and crepes included on the breakfast table.
+The Azerbaijani breakfast is heavy in dairy products such as butter, various types of white cheese, and cream, as well as honey, tandoori bread and eggs, sometimes prepared into kuku, but, alternatively, also scrambled.
+Eastern European breakfast traditions adopted under the Russian Empire and the Soviet Union are also occasionally seen in Azerbaijan households, with foods such as kasha, porridge, quark and crepes included on the breakfast table.